JTCyberTech/Cybersecurity-Home-Labs/Study Guides /CompTIA/Network+/Section 1.2 Part 2 WANs.md

 - Cheap line for customers to use.
 - SLA or Service Level Agree is provided.
 - More like a virtual network instead of dedicated circuit.

+#

+## Types of  WAN Connections

+First Type - Copper Wires Forms:
+- Unshielded Twisted Pairs (UTP)
+- Shielded Twisted Pair (STP)
+- Coaxial Cable (Coax)

+Using UTP and STP:
+- Cables used in LAN: CAT5 or CAT6.
+- Dial-up, ISDN, E1, T1 Connections

+Using Coaxial Cable:
+- Cover more distance than UTP and STP cable.
+- Used with Cable Modems.

+All Three Copper Cables:
+- Support both analog or digital connections

+#

+Second Type - Fiber Connection:
+- More expensive, Fios Verizon, Support more than 1 GB per second.

+#

+Third Type - Power lines:
+- Using BPL or Broadband over Power Line.
+- Supports 2.7 Mbps connections.
+- Good for Rural Areas.